wormhole-foundation/wormhole-docs/learn/infrastructure/vaas.md

 The Transfer event above needs an important detail added.
 While the program on Chain B can trust the message to inform it of token lockup events, it has no way of knowing what the token being locked up actually is.
 The address alone is a meaningless value to most users.
 To solve this, the Token Bridge supports token attestation.

-For a token attestation, Chain A emits a message containing metadata about a token which Chain B may use to preserve the name, symbol, and decimal precision of a token address.
+For a token attestation, Chain A emits a message containing metadata about a token, which Chain B may use to preserve the name, symbol, and decimal precision of a token address.

 The message format for this action is as follows: